 Now that I make my own, I can use it liberally.
 In fact, I even use it for cleaning!

 My sister was a little skeptical about colloidal silver until one day when she cut a bunch of jalapenos with her bare hands (I don’t recommend that).
 Her hands were burning, and no amount of washing was helping.
-She poured some colloidal silver in sandwich bags and stuck her hands in and found immediate relief.
+She poured some in sandwich bags and stuck her hands in and found immediate relief.

 These are just 2 of the ways we use colloidal silver.
 There are so many more, but since I’m not giving medical advice, I’ll just say to use a search engine that isn’t the main one, to find more information on the uses.